Afoucaul/anki-autolearn/README.md

 ## How to

 The configuration of this add-on is plain simple and straightforward.
-You'll find in the `Tools` menu a `Autolearn` line, that will open the following dialog:
+You'll find in the `Tools` menu a `Autolearn` line, that will open a simple dialog.
 There, you can set up the delay between two appearances from Anki.
 That's it!